CS546-Team/Library_System/DatabaseProposal.md

 ## User Record (subdocument)

 This subdocument is used to describe the user's records, stored as a list.
 Student can check the record but can't change it.
+Staff should be able to change this.

 ```
 [